 Depending on where you go, the dress code will vary dramatically.
 In beach towns like Byron Bay and Airlie Beach, the style will be more casual–flats with a singlet and shorts or a summer dress will do just fine.
 But if you are planning to go out in any of the cities, be prepared to doll up a bit more.
 Many nightclubs, especially in Sydney and Melbourne, have strict dress codes and often refuse entry for those not dressed up to their standards.
 So pack with that in mind!

-Women can get away with short shorts and a nicer top, but you will find that women in Australia do like to dress up for a night out so high heels and little dresses and nice outfits are what the locals typically wear on a night out in Australia.
+Women can get away with short shorts and a nicer top, but you will find that women in Australia do like to dress up for a night out, so high heels and little dresses and nice outfits are what the locals typically wear on a night out in Australia.

 Men often have to wear jeans and a dress shirt, so it’s important to pack both so you don’t miss out on any activities/outings as a result of mispacking.

-Blazer and Chinos
+Blazer And Chinos

 For the guys, pack items that are versatile and can be worn in different situations, casual or formal.
-A men’s blazer and pair of chino pants will do the job and are perfect for urban afternoons or fancy restaurants.
+A men’s blazer and a pair of chino pants will do the job and are perfect for urban afternoons or fancy restaurants.
 Add in a dress shirt, preferably a good no-crease one that will travel well!

 Dress Shoes

 Some bars and clubs in Australia can be quite particular, so take one pair of nice shoes and leave flip-flops for the beach!
 For women, that can be a nice pair of flats.
 For men, running shoes won’t do, so consider packing a nice pair of loafers.
-Max loves his sustainable loafers from Olukai.
+Max loves his sustainable loafers from Olukai

 Dresses